 Obama has overseen the slowest post-recession recovery since the Great Depression.
 The U.S. will expand 2 percent in 2013, below this year’s rate, according to the median estimate in a survey of 89 economists by Bloomberg.
 While the unemployment rate slipped to 7.9 percent last month from a 26- year-high of 10 percent in October 2009, no president has ever been re-elected when joblessness exceeded 6 percent.

-Gains in stocks this year reflect investor optimism that Romney will take office and address the so-called fiscal cliff of more than $600 billion of tax increases and spending cuts that are set to kick in automatically next year, according to Philip Orlando, the New York-based chief equity strategist at Federated Investors Inc. (FII), which oversees about $364.1 billion
+Gains in stocks this year reflect investor optimism that Romney will take office and address the so-called fiscal cliff of more than $600 billion of tax increases and spending cuts that are set to kick in automatically next year, according to Philip Orlando, the New York-based chief equity strategist at Federated Investors Inc. (FII:US), which oversees about $364.1 billion

 “There was an expectation that Governor Romney was going to win,” Orlando said in a telephone interview.
 “The fiscal cliff situation was going to be successfully diffused and we were going to see more pro-growth fiscal policies.”